AudioPixie/TPRTracker/README.md

 ### Import settings

 - Autofill settings: automatically populates settings in the General and Seed tabs.
 - Generate Item Layout: automatically generates an item layout based on your settings.
-This includes required dungeons.
 - Autofill Required Dungeons: automatically sets your required dungeons in the item layout.
 - Autofill Starting Items: automatically marks your starting inventory items.
 - Remove Barren Checks: automatically marks excluded checks as completed and clears unrequired dungeons if "Unrequired Dungeons are Barren" is checked.
 This does not affect rupee count.